Chandwa (community development block): Economy

 Essar Power has also started work on 3x600 MW Mega Thermal Power Project (Essar Projects India Limited) situated at 2 km toward east.
 Near Damodar, Angarah and Essar TPP will be commissioned for two units in 2014.
 Few more companies like Adhunik Metaliks, Jindal Power also looking for places to set up their plant and they are considering Chandwa as most suitable place.

-The local business has got a boost in the recent times with the coming of Abhijeet Group and Essar Group in the local area.
-In the main town, the rental prices of homes and office spaces have been soaring and the local people have adopted this as a good money earning business plan.